HDFC Life ProGrowth Plus Plan

 HDFC Progrowth Plus is a Unit Linked Insurance plan where the premium is invested in capital market yielding great returns and also providing the benefits of insurance coverage

-- This plan is a HDFC ULIP plan with Regular Pay option
+- This plan is a ULIP plan with Regular Pay option

 - This Plan provides 2 coverage options called Life Options and Extra Life Option

-- The following 4 funds are available for investment in HDFC Progrowth Plus:
+- The following 4 investment funds are available in this plan which is provided by HDFC life insurance :

 - Blue Chip Fund: The prospect of risk and returns is very high because the fund composition is skewed towards equity asset allocation to the extent of 80% to 100%.
 This means that just 0% to 20% can be allocated between money market instruments, cash, deposits and liquid mutual funds.
 The highlight of this HDFC Progrowth Plus fund is investment in large cap equities and equity related instruments.